 Robert S. Giolito

-I have also been active in professional activities that help to develop the law.
+I am very active in professional activities that help to develop the law.
 I am the former Co-chair of the American Bar Association’s Committee on Practice and Procedure under the National Labor Relations Act, and former Chair of the Labor and Employment Sections of the State Bar of Georgia and the Atlanta Bar Association.
 I’ve also served on the Chairman’s Advisory Commission of the National Labor Relations Board.
 I am a Chapter Editor of How to Take a Case Before the NLRB published by Bloomberg BNA Books.
 I frequently speak at national and regional conferences on labor and employment issues, including at the American Bar Association’s annual Conference on Labor and Employment Law and the annual meetings of the Practice and Procedure Committee.

 I graduated from the University of Wisconsin Law School in Madison in 1974, and from Stony Brook University in Stony Brook, NY, in 1971.
 I was born and raised in New York City, lived for many years in Atlanta, and currently reside in Santa Monica, California.